ElektraInitiative/libelektra/doc/COMPILE.md

 applies.
 To compile-time-configure a plugin, you just pass a underscore (_) and flags after the name of the plugin.

-Note that the base-plugin itself need to be part of PLUGINS, so that the variants will work.

-The resolver even distinguish between 3 different kind of flags:
+The resolver distinguish between 3 different kind of flags:

 	-DPLUGINS="resolver_baseflags_userflags_systemflags"